Made with simple ingredients, and in less than 10 minutes, this recipe for Homemade Enchilada Sauce will add so much

-- Tomato Paste: Tomato Paste will give the enchilada sauce a richness that makes it taste like the flavors have developed from hours of simmering--when in fact it comes together in minutes.
+- Tomato Paste: Tomato Paste will give the enchilada sauce a richness that makes it taste as if the flavors have developed from hours of simmering--when in fact it comes together in minutes.

 - Vinegar: The vinegar will help the flavors really pop and balance out this sauce with a bit of acidity.
 White vinegar or apple cider vinegar can be used.

 How to Make Enchilada Sauce

 - Whisk in the tomato paste and then slowly whisk in the stock.
-It is best to add just a small amount of stock at at time, whisking after each addition to incorporate fully and prevent lumps.
+It is best to add just a small amount of stock at a time, whisking after each addition to incorporate fully and prevent lumps.

 - Remove the enchilada sauce from the heat and whisk in the vinegar.

 Storing Enchilada Sauce

 Homemade Enchilada Sauce can be stored, once cooled slightly, in the refrigerator for up to 5 days or frozen for up to 3 months.
 It is best to store enchilada sauce in glass jars in the fridge and thick freezer-safe bags in the freezer, as plastic containers can be stained red from the sauce and absorb the smell of the sauce.

 How to Use Enchilada Sauce

-- Smoother Chicken Enchiladas with enchilada sauce for a dinner everyone will love.
+- Use this homemade enchilada sauce to make either Chicken Enchiladas or Vegetarian Enchiladas for a dinner everyone will love.

 - Add ½ cup to Black Bean Sweet Potato Chili for a spicy kick of flavor.

 - Cover bean burritos with enchilada sauce and cheese and bake at 350 degrees F for 20 minutes to make simple Bean Enchiladas.

 Homemade Enchilada Sauce